Critical-Social-Epi/GSS_class_working_conditions/analysis_6_15_21_MICE.md

 ## Class, race, and gender differences in QWL

 Prevalence of adverse category of each binary QWL variable among each class relative to the prevalence among workers adjusted for age and year with restricted cubic splines.
-Class*race estimates exclude "NH other" group from sample because they're so heterogeneous.
+Class*race estimates exclude "NH other" group from sample.

 ### Compensation and safety